 - a.
-BCE schools use Multi-Tiered Systems of Support as the overarching framework to chape the approach to behaviour support.
-This is expressed through Positive Behaviour for Learning (PB4L) which focuses on creating positive, safe and supportive school climates where students can grow and learn.
-BCE school communities work together to establish expected safe behaviours and teach them to all students.
-ThPB4L includes practices that aim to support a student to correct inappropriate or harmful behaviours towards other students, staff, other persons or the school environment.
-It also celebrates students achieving and demonstrating positive and safe behaviours. - b.
-The Student Behaviour Support Policy and Procedure requires all BCE schools to develop a Student Behaviour Support Plan (SBS Plan) for their school (using the BCE approved template), in consultation with all groups in the school community; and to implement that plan for Positive Behaviour for Learning (PB4L), a whole school approach to support student behaviour in the school environment. - c.
-BCE's SBS Plan for schools reflects the shared values and expectations of the school regarding student behaviour support and encourages a supportive and safe Catholic school environment for all.
-The SBS Plans of schools must include a student code of behaviour and information on formal sanctions and prevention and responding to bullying and harassment, guided by BCE's Student Behaviour Support policy and procedure.
+BCE schools use Positive Behaviour for Learning (PB4L) a framework for creating positive, safe and supportive school climates where students can grow and learn.
+BCE school communities work together to establish expected safe behaviours and teach them to all students. - b.
+The Student Behaviour Support policy and procedure requires all BCE schools to develop a Student Behaviour Support Plan (SBS Plan) for their school (using the BCE approved template), in consultation with all groups in the school community; and to implement that plan for a Positive Behaviour for Learning (PB4L), whole school approach to support student behaviour in the school environment. - c.
+BCE's SBS Plan for schools reflects the shared values and expectations of the school for student behaviour support and maintaining a supportive Catholic school environment.
+The SBS Plans of schools must include a student code of behaviour and include information on formal sanctions for the breach of this Code and processes for the prevention of bullying and harassment, guided by BCE's Student Behaviour Support policy and procedure.
 BCE requires all BCE schools to make the SBS Plan readily accessible to students and parents on the school's website.
-Resources have been developed to support schools, including the Managing Challenging Behaviour Procedure, Complex Case Management Process and a suite of professional learning resources for staff. - d.
+Resources have been developed to support schools, including the Managing Challenging Behaviour procedure and Complex Case Management Process. - d.
 BCE has developed the Engage Student Support System to track the behaviour of students and proactively support students' behaviour through data-informed decision making.
 Schools are required to use the Engage Student Support System to document bullying/harassment incidents, alcohol and other drug related incidents, weapons incidents and all suspensions (both in school and out) for a period of one day or more.
 Schools are required to note a part time suspension on the student's school file.